glowlabs-org/glow-contracts/NOTES.md

 ---- EARLY LIQUIDITY --------
+1. Add calculus integration to early liquidity section
+2. Figure out with david if we need fulfill partial order
+3. Finish Interface

+---- VETO COUNCIL ----
+1. Finish payout algo
+2. Make sure there's a check to reestablish the total shares after add or remove event where newLength != oldLength

+Extra:
-1. Add calculus integration to early liquidity section According to some tests I ran, cost about 15K gas for a half life calculation
+According to some tests I ran, cost about 15K gas for a half life calculation